f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 ----------------------------------

-A qkview file for the F5OS layer can be generated from the **System Settings > System Reports** page.I newer F5OS releases this has been relocated to the **Diagnostics** -> **System Reports** page.
+A qkview file for the F5OS layer can be generated from the **Diagnostics > System Reports** page.
+In newer F5OS releases this has been relocated to the **System Monitoring** -> **System Reports** page.
 Once finished it can also be uploaded to iHealth.

 .. image:: images/rseries_diagnostics/image1.png
   :align: center